12d13c6/dhcpcdwaitfix/README.md

 # dhcpcdwaitfix
-Prevent delay on boot without network connection.
+Prevent dhcpcd@.service from delaying boot if network connection is not available.
+To install, move no-wait.conf to /etc/systemd/system/dhcpcd@.service.d/